yuvalmGS/gigaspaces-wiki-jekyll/xap97/gigaspaces-logging.markdown

 # Overview

-GigaSpaces makes logging calls by use of the Java ^TM^ platform's core logging facilities.
+GigaSpaces makes logging calls by use of the Java <sup>TM</sup> platform's core logging facilities.
 For more information on the JDK logging framework, please refer to the following online documentation: [Java Logging Overview](http://java.sun.com/j2se/1.5.0/docs/guide/logging/overview.html).

 # Configuration File